Design Thinking: Human Centered Design Practices for Creatives

 Description

 Design Thinking is a way of creatively thinking through problems or opportunities that taps into the human at the center.
-In this course, we will walk through 5 principles or phases, spending one to two days on each phase.
+In this online class, we will walk through 5 principles or phases, spending one to two days on each phase.
 The phases include the following major Design Thinking ideas: Empathize, Define, Ideate, Prototype, Test.
 Though this method of work is often associated with engineers, we will discuss Design Thinking as a praxis that can amplify collaborative art projects and provide a necessary foundation for artists interested in community based or socially engaged art.
 Students should come with open minds and a willingness to be comfortable with the unfamiliar and an openness to working with others.
 Students will leave with a workshopped project or idea and a plan to execute that project or idea with a design thinking and human centered framework.
+Basic computer skills are required to take this course.
+This is an online course for credit.
+Please refer to the supply list tab for course requirements.

 6 pm – 7 pm -Asynchronous Content**